bastian-lengen-epfl/DistanceLadder/README.md

 This folder contains all the scripts to process multivariate regression on the Cepheid- and/or TRGB-based distanced ladder.
 The models used are initially based on Riess (2021b) but modified according to our needs.
 ## Fit setup and data pre-processing
-Two thing have to be done before fitting the distance ladder:
+Two things have to be done before fitting the distance ladder:
 * Modify the `fit_parameters.py` in order to choose what model you want to fit.
 * Include your data in the `/data_static` folder.
 According to your needs the following `.csv` have to be in this folder:
   * `/data_static/Cepheids.csv` containing the data from Cepheids in SN-host galaxies.